 The Longmont Community Foundation currently offers several scholarship programs which are described below.
 The applications are completed and submitted online.
 To get to the application, simply click on the name of the scholarship and it will take you to online application.
 If you have questions about any of the scholarship programs, please contact the Longmont Community Foundation at 303-678-6555.

 If you are interested in helping us to create more scholarship opportunities, please see our Scholarships LCF Fact Sheet or contact us directly at 303-678-6555.

-The 2016 recipients of the AAUW Longmont Branch Scholarship are Megan Tatusko, a chemical and biological engineering junior at CU-Boulder, Kathryn Malson, a teacher at Alpine Elementary pursuing a Masters with an emphasis in Literacy, and Madison Precht, a junior at Colorado State University pursuing a degree in Human Development and Family Studies.
+The 2017 recipients of the AAUW Longmont Branch Scholarship are Megan Tatusko, majoring in chemical and biological engineering at CU-Boulder, and Madison Precht, working on a Masters of Social Work at Colorado State University.

-The 2016 recipient of the Catherine C. Owen Scholarship is Emily Atwood of Silver Creek High School.
-Emily will be attending Baylor University in the fall.
+The 2017 recipient of the Catherine C. Owen Scholarship is Ashley Krueger of Mead High School.
+Ashley will be attending the University of Northern Colorado in the fall.

-The 2016 recipient of the Madeline Marie Molzahn Sherrod Memorial Scholarship is Emily Atwood of Silver Creek High School.
-Emily will be attending Baylor University in the fall.
+The 2017 recipient of the Madeline Marie Molzahn Sherrod Memorial Scholarship is Samantha Luehr of Wood River Rural High School.
+Samantha will be attending Concordia University – Nebraska in the fall.

 The 2016 recipient of the Stewart Golden Music Scholarship is Hailey Ewing of Silver Creek High School.
 Hailey will be attending the University of Northern Colorado in the fall.